Comparing tabular and multidimensional solutions

 In SQL Server Analysis Services, having more than one approach enables a modeling experience tailored to different business and user requirements.
 Multidimensional is a mature technology built on open standards, embraced by numerous vendors of BI software, but can be challenging to implement.
 Tabular offers a relational modeling approach that many developers find more intuitive.
 In the long run, tabular models are easier to develop and easier to manage.
 While multidimensional models are still prevalent in many BI solutions, tabular models are now more widely accepted as the standard enterprise-grade BI semantic modeling solution on Microsoft platforms.

-All models are deployed as databases that run on an Analysis Services instance, or with tabular models, deployed as a dataset to a Power BI Premium capacity.
+All models are deployed as databases that run on an Analysis Services instance, or with tabular models, deployed as a semantic model to a Power BI Premium capacity.
 Models are accessed by client applications or services like Power BI.
 Model data is visualized in interactive and static reports via Excel, Reporting Services, Power BI, and BI tools from other vendors.

-Tabular and multidimensional solutions created by using Visual Studio and are intended for corporate BI solutions that run on an SQL Server Analysis Services instance on-premises, and for tabular models, an Azure Analysis Services server resource or as a dataset in a Power BI Premium capacity.
+Tabular and multidimensional solutions created by using Visual Studio and are intended for corporate BI solutions that run on an SQL Server Analysis Services instance on-premises, and for tabular models, an Azure Analysis Services server resource or as a semantic model in a Power BI Premium capacity.
 Each solution yields high performance analytical databases that integrate easily with clients applications and data visualizations services.
 Yet each solution differs in how they are created, used, and deployed.
 The bulk of this article compares these two types so that you can identify the right approach for you.

 Overview of modeling types